nativefier/nativefier/docs/api.md

 --block-external-urls
 ```

-Disable navigation to URLs not considered "internal" (see '--internal-urls').
-Instead of opening in an external browser, attempts to navigate to external URLs will be ignored.
+Forbid navigation to URLs not considered "internal" (see '--internal-urls').
+Instead of opening in an external browser, attempts to navigate to external URLs will be blocked, and an error message will be shown.
 Default: false

 Example: